A Robotic Vacuum Cleaner for $99.99 on Amazon! Read about Housmile Robotic Vacuum Cleaner's features, pros, cons...and decide if you should buy it!

 - Ultra performance filter.
 The Botvac D7 comes with an ultra-performance filter that can trap smaller particles of up to 0.3 microns.
 The filter will prevent the dirt and dust from circulating back into the air you breathe, making it a godsend for those who suffer from allergies and breathing problems.

 - Automatic charge and resume.
-The Botvac D7 can now automatically find its way back to the charging dock when its battery runs low.
-After it juices up, it will also automatically resume cleaning and pick up where it left off.
+The Botvac D7 can now automatically find its way back to the docking station when its battery runs low.
+After it juices up, it will also automatically resume the cleaning cycle and pick up where it left off.

 The Mobile App Get’s Updated!